 The process of innovation is vital to the continued success of any business.
 Whether that be the innovation of providing new skills via hiring and training programs, installing new technology to improve internal operations, by expanding into new global markets, or through the research and development of new innovative products or processes, innovation is an important aspect that keeps society moving forward.

-To find funding for your top strategic priorities, visit our Government Funding Activities Page and learn more about which funding programs may align with your innovative objectives.
+To find funding for your top strategic priorities, similar to programs like the Strategic Innovation Fund, visit our Government Funding Activities Page and learn more about which funding programs may align with your innovative objectives.